 This might be the strongest point of all for Deadly Days.
-I found myself delighted at the many different characters you could find, save, and have join your base throughout the game.
+I found myself delighted at the many different survivors that Deadly Days creates for you to run into, find, save, and have join your base throughout the game.
 Most come with weird, unusual, or useless but funny bonuses (looking at you, Banana Man).
 The weird array of unlocked characters who make an appearance add a surprisingly impressive level of fun and enjoyment to the game.

 Just a shortlist of fun characters include:

 - Elk (apologies to Elk – I thought he was a reindeer at first)

 - The Nudist(s)